YnotY2/read_verification_codes_imap_yahoo_mail/README.md

-# Fetch Verification Emails from yahoo Mail Inbox using IMAP Protocol
+# Fetch verification Codes within email('s) from incoming yahoo emails using IMAP Protocol

 This code is a template designed to easily read incoming emails from a specified Yahoo Mail account using simple credentials: